StarRocks/starrocks/docs/using_starrocks/query_cache.md

   >
   > Other query engines do not support the query cache.

 - The queries are on native OLAP tables.
 The query cache does not support queries on external tables or lake tables.
-The query cache also supports queries whose plans require access to single-table materialized views.
-However, the query cache does not support queries whose plans require access to multi-table materialized views.
+The query cache also supports queries whose plans require access to synchronous materialized views.
+However, the query cache does not support queries whose plans require access to asynchronous materialized views.

 - The queries are aggregate queries on a single table.